Are you taking a break or working through these holidays?

 Sometimes, you may need some guidance to help you see that you’re burnt out, especially if you’re in ‘robot’ mode and just keep on going, day in and day out without taking a breath.

 At Creating Change, we have clinicians who can help you recognise the signs of burnout and work together with you develop strategies that will manage stressors.
 You want to be able to recognise when enough is enough, and when you need to take action to protect your mental health and well-being; whether it is quitting a toxic job; or leaving a destructive relationship.
-The “best you” is just around the corner…why not start 2022 in the right way?
+The “best you” is just around the corner…why not start the new year in the right way?

 *Study published in Burnout: A Guide to Identifying Burnout and Pathways to Recovery, by Professor Gordon Parker, Gabriela Tavella and Kerrie Eyers